 If you are driving to Whidbey Island from points south, you can take the ferry from the Mukilteo terminal which is 24 miles north of downtown Seattle and just off I-5.

-The ferry from Mukilteo on the mainland will get you to Clinton on Whidbey Island.
+The ferry from Mukilteo on the mainland sails to Clinton on Whidbey Island.
 The ferry ride is about a twenty minute sailing and ferries leave approximately every 30 minutes.
 During the summer, the ferry can be quite busy and you may experience an extended wait time.

 Over the Bridge